jdekerautem/TurtleBot-Receptionist/README.md

 # TurtleBot-Receptionist
-Implement a receptionist based on the turtlebot platform
+Implementation of a receptionist based on the turtlebot platform